Asudedila/Project/README.md

 Compile and run the project.

 !Note: To successfully run the project, Qt Creator and the necessary libraries must be installed on your computer.
-The food folder and images must be on the desktop for the project to work.
+The food folder and images in the Project-Group4.rar file must be on the desktop for the project to work.

 #Project Purpose